Trading strategies

 Example:

 The FTSE 100 is trading at 7,000 points.
 You believe the index will move significantly but are unsure in which direction.
-At-the-money call and put options (with a 7,000-point strike) are trading at £20 and £15 each, with each contract representing 1 unit of the underlying asset.
+At-the-money call and put options (with a 7,000-point strike) are trading at £20 and £15 each, with each option representing 1 unit of the underlying asset.

 You decide to buy one call (£20 x 1) and one put (£15 x 1), both with identical expiration dates.
 You’ve paid a total of £35.